Jaanwar (1999 film)

+Jaanwar was released on 24 December 1999 and received mixed reviews from critics, where it became the 13th highest-grossing Hindi film of the year.

+The movie has been described as a "rip-off" of Clint Eastwood's A Perfect World (1993), about an escaped convict who takes a boy as hostage but eventually develops affection for him.
+Film critic Sukanya Verma talked of "obvious influence."

 Plot

-Orphaned when his mother dies of starvation, Babu (Akshay Kumar) is taken in by Sultan, an ambitious local criminal.
+Orphaned when his mother dies of starvation, Babu is taken in by Sultan, an ambitious local criminal.
 Sultan has gathered a group of boys, led by his nephew Abdul, who he trains to work for him.
-Babu grows up to become "Badshah", a professional criminal working for Sultan.
-After having robbed a jewellery store, Badshah and Abdul are chased by police but manage to escape.
-The next day Badshah sees Sapna (Karisma Kapoor), a poor street performer, singing and dancing for money.
+Babu grows up to become "Badshah (Akshay Kumar), a professional criminal working for Sultan.
+After having robbed a jewellery store, Badshah and Abdul are chased by the police but manage to escape.
+The next day, Badshah sees Sapna (Karisma Kapoor), a poor street performer, singing and dancing for money.
 Badshah gives her a large amount of money in order to replace her ripped and old clothes, and Sapna becomes interested in him.
 Returning home, Badshah finds Inspector Pradhan waiting for him, and the two threaten each other, engaging in a war of words ending with the Inspector vowing to put an end to Badshah's criminal activities.
-During a weapons exchange, Badshah and Abdul are intercepted by police and a chase ensues.
-Badshah is shot in the arm and the chaos causes both their vehicles to crash.
+During a weapons exchange, Badshah and Abdul are intercepted by police, and a chase ensues.
+Badshah is shot in the arm, and the chaos causes both their vehicles to crash.
 Inspector Pradhan becomes trapped in his car, and Badshah helps him get out.
-Despite having been saved, the Inspector tries to arrest Badshah, who manages to escape, but is injured badly.
+Despite having been saved, the Inspector tries to arrest Badshah, who manages to escape but is badly injured.

 Abdul leaves Badshah and goes to get help.
 Sapna finds Badshah and takes him to her home, looking after him as he recovers.
 Abdul visits Badshah and updates him about the heightened police presence in the city, advising him to remain with Sapna temporarily.
 Sapna runs out of money and is manipulated by her greedy uncle, who tells her that he has arranged a loan for her.
 Instead, she finds that her uncle has sold her for a bottle of liquor to a man, who attempts to rape her.
-Badshah arrives in time to save her, and states that destiny has brought them together.
+Badshah arrives in time to save her and states that destiny has brought them together.
 Badshah confesses his criminal life to Sapna and says that he is willing to leave the city and his past behind in order to marry her and live peacefully, but he intends to do one more job so that they will have enough money for the future.
-After having made a deal with an undercover police informant, Abdul is arrested and Badshah is cornered on a building rooftop, but he escapes.
+After having made a deal with an undercover police informant, Abdul is arrested, and Badshah is cornered on a building rooftop, but he escapes.
 Meanwhile, Sapna's uncle humiliates her, questioning the relationship between her and Badshah.
 Badshah publicly declares his feelings for Sapna and announces that they will be married the next day.